-Oil tank Drain at first 500 miles and re-fill with new oil, and clean felt filter.
+Oil tank Drain at first 500 miles and refill with new oil, and clean felt filter.
+(1.)

-Gear box Drain at first 500 miles and re-fill (18.)
-1 pint.
+Gear box Drain at first 500 miles and re-fill (12) 1 pint.

-Chaincase Check level of oil when machine is standing vertically on level ground, when level of oil should not be less than 3/16" below bottom edge of inspection orifice.
-(7.)
+Chaincase Check level of oil when machine Is standing vertically on level ground, when level of oil should not be less than 3/16" below bottom edge of inspection orifice.
+(19.)

 Rear chain If dry, apply engine oil with a brush.
-(4.)
+(5.)

-Battery Inspect each cell for level of electrolyte and top-up with distilled water if necessary.
-(See pages 80 and 81.)
-Level of electrolyte should just be over top of plates.
+Battery Inspect each cell for level of electrolyte and top-up with distilled water If necessary, (See pages 80 and 81.)
+Level of electrolyte should just be overtop of plates.

-EVERY 1.000 MILES

-Oil tank Drain at first 1,000 miles and re-fill with new oil.
+Drain at first 1.000 miles and re-fill with new oil.
+(1.)

+Remove and soak in molten tallow in wet weather.
+(5.)

+Add 2 fluid ounces of specified oil.
+(12.)

+Inject small amount of grease.
+(2-3.)

+Inject small amount of grease.
 (16.)

-Rear chain In wet weather, remove and soak in molten tallow for preference.
-(4.)

-Gear boxAdd 2 fluid ounces of specified oil.
-(18.)HubsInject small amount of grease.
-(14 & 23.)ExpandersInject small amount of grease.
-(3 & 10.)Steering headInject small amount of grease.
-(9 & 21.)
+Inject small amount of grease.
+(11.)

-Small parts Smear all moving parts with engine oil and wipe off surplus.
+Smear all moving parts with engine oil and wipe off surplus.

-Air Filter (If fitted) clean and re-oil filter element.
+(If fitted) clean and re-oil filter element.

-EVERY 3.000 MILES

-Rear chain In dry weather, remove and soak In molten tallow for preference.
-(4.)
+Rear chain Remove and soak in molten tallow in dry weather.

-Brake pedal inject small amount of grease.
 (5.)
+Brake pedal Inject small amount of grease.
+(17.)
 Speedometer Inject small amount of grease into speedometer gear box.
-(15.)

-Magneto Clean contact breaker points and re-set if necessary.

-Pluq Clean sparking plug and re-set points as necessary.
+(13.)
+Magneto Oil wick on contact breaker.
+Smear tappet with thin oil.
+Clean contact breaker points and re-set if necessary.
+Plug Clean sparking plug and re-set points if necessary.
 Steering head Test steering head for up and down movement and adjust If necessary.
 Bolts and nuts Check all nuts and bolts for tightness and tighten If necessary, but beware of over-tightening.

-Rockers Check O.H.V. rocker adjustment and correct if necessary.
+Rockers Check O.H.V. rocker adjustment and correct If necessary.

-EVERY 5,000 MILES

 Oil tank Drain and re-fill with new oil.
-(16.)
+(1.)
 If machine is only used for short runs renew oil every three months instead of mileage interval.
 Filters Clean metal mesh filter in oil tank.
 (Illustration 3.)
 Clean felt fabric filter in oil tank.

-Dynamo Clean as detailed in Electrical section.

-Front fork Check each side of front fork for hydraulic fluid content and, if necessary, top up.
-(12 & 24.)

-insufficient oil content is indicated by abnormally lively action.
+Magneto Clean as detailed in Electrical section.
+Dynamo Front fork Clean as detailed in Electrical section.
+Check each side of front fork for hydraulic fluid content and, If necessary, top up.
+(4.)
+Insufficient oil content is indicated by abnormally lively action.
 Rear legs (If fitted) Check each leg for hydraulic fluid content and, if necessary, top-up.
 Insufficient oil content is indicated by abnormally lively action.
 (Dealers' Service only.)

-Carburetter Remove carburetter float chamber and clean its interior.
+Carburetter Remove carburetter float chamber and clean Its Interior.

-EVERY 10,000 MILES
+Magneto and

-Magneto and Dynamo Get a Lucas Service Station to dismantle, dean, lubricate and generally service.
+DynamoGet a Lucas Service Station to dismantle, clean, lubricate and

+generally service.